How do I: Do More That Matters

 How I do: work remotely and thrive

-Since early 2020, there has been a significant growth of remote workers.
-Many were forced to do so whether they were ready or not.
+Since early 2020, there has been a significant growth in remote workers.
+Many were forced to do so, whether they were ready or not.
 Some adapted well while others are still adapting or resisting.
-Some workers are considering working in a hybrid (some time in the office and some time remote) which makes little sense since you do not accomplish anything more in an office.
+Some workers are considering working in a hybrid (some time in the office and some time remote), which makes little sense since you do not accomplish anything more in an office away from home.

-If you really become self-aware of your time in an office, you will be less productive, less communicative with valued impact and more wasteful commuting, walking around to places that have decreasing value for every step you take in an office.
-The office is a waste of time.
+If you really become self-aware of your time in an office, you will be less productive, less communicative with valued impact, and more wasteful commuting, walking around to places that have decreasing value for every step you take in an office.
+The empty office is a waste of time and money.
 Stop defending the commercial real estate spend that is a sunk cost and dump it already.

-I was called by several Fortune 50 companies that had the illusion that my time is suddenly 20% to 50% cheaper now that everyone can work remotely based on my “cost of living”.
+I was called by several Fortune 50 companies that had the illusion that my time should suddenly be 20% to 50% cheaper now that everyone can work remotely based on their projected “cost of living”.
 Allow me to correct them publicly as I did over the phone before I declined their bid for me to work for them.
-This goes for every employer though.
+This goes for every employer or contract, though.

-My work does not change in scope nor difficulty regardless of where I am physically located.
+My work does not change in scope or difficulty regardless of where I am physically located to do the work.
+Neither do the rates I charge.

 Let us very publicly burst the bubble that employers pay anything close to “the cost of living” where they are located.
-Some day, Human Resources professionals will stop using ‘cost of living’ as an excuse when they did not research this themselves in their locality today.
+Some day, Human Resources professionals will stop using ‘cost of living’ as an excuse when they have not researched this themselves in their locality today, nor updated regularly based on where their employees are located.
+Let us stop this fiction since we live in reality.

 By the way, distributed companies (those that have little to no offices with thousands of workers), offer the same pay scale to everyone, based on their title and role, regardless of their location worldwide because it is the employees’ choice where they live and work.
 Not the employers.
-If it is not a choice, employers will have less applicants, less talent, less experienced professionals and less employees in the near future, even when they really need them.
+If it is not a choice, employers will have fewer applicants, fewer experienced professionals, and fewer employees in the near future, even when they really need them.

 Why does it matter where the company is located?
 It is understood that many companies will have pay grades and pay scales that slide up and down.
 I am not advocating for the unionization of workers, especially if you have negotiation skills and work experience to back it up.